Sore gums can be very uncomfortable. While it goes away spontaneously most times, it can also be a sign of early gum disease.

 13. Abscessed tooth

-An infected tooth can form an abscess and this can result in your gums being swollen and sore.
+An infected tooth can form an abscess (pus collection) and this can result in your gums being swollen and sore.

 14. Oral Cancer

 Cancer of the mouth usually shows up like a sore that refuses to heal.
-It can appear on your gums, inner cheek, tongue, and even your tonsils.
+It can appear on the gums, inner cheek, tongue, and even the tonsils.
 If you have a sore in your mouth that doesn’t heal after two weeks, contact your dentist immediately.